Faculty by Section

 *Julia Ludewig B.A., University of Frankfurt/Oder; M.A., University of Freiburg; Ph.D., Binghamton University.
 Literary theory and history of literary criticism, graphic novels, pedagogy of current issues in German politics and culture.

 Wilfredo Hernández B.A., Universidad Central de Venezuela; M.A., Ph.D., University of Connecticut.
-Modern Spanish-American poetry, fiction and essay; gender studies, Hispanic cinema.
+Contemporary Latin American production; Venezuelan literature; Gender and Transgender Studies; Hispanic cinema; and the culture of illicit drugs in the Americas.

 *Barbara Riess B.A., M.A., University of Connecticut; Ph.D., Arizona State University.
 20th-century Latin American culture, literature of the Cuban Revolution, Latin American women’s literature, translation studies, feminist and postmodern debates.